SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

 \subsubsection{Mixed-Protocol based MPL Frameworks}

-In addition to the aforementioned single-protocol \sls{MPL} frameworks, a few commonly used frameworks typically adopt the hybrid protocols, which combine two or more protocols to utilize the advantages and avoid the disadvantages of each.
-For instance, essential idea behind the mixed protocol that combines HE and GC is to calculate operations that have an efficient representation as Arithmetic circuits (e.g., additions and multiplications) using HE and operations that have an efficient representation as Boolean circuits (e.g., comparisons) using GC.
-However, the conversion \hq{between different schemes of shares is not trivial and the} costs are relatively expensive. \sls{Besides, there are also some frameworks which combine MPC with Differential Privacy (DP for short, \hq{introduced in} Section \ref{sec.dp}).}
+In addition to the aforementioned single-protocol MPL frameworks, a few commonly used frameworks typically adopt multiple protocols to leverage their advantages.
+For instance, the essential idea behind the mixed protocol that combines HE and GC is to calculate operations that have an efficient representation as Arithmetic circuits (e.g., additions and multiplications) using HE and operations that have an efficient representation as Boolean circuits (e.g., comparisons) using GC.
+However, the conversion between different schemes of shares is not trivial and the costs are relatively expensive.